codekoala/go-aws-lanes/README.md

 * quickly SSH into a specific EC2 instance using the correct credentials, optionally setting up tunnels to locally access services running on a given instance.
-* copy files to/from one or more EC2 instances (TODO)
+* copy files to all EC2 instances in a given lane
-* run commands on one or more EC2 instances
+* run commands on all EC2 instances in a given lane

 ## Sample Output